|

 can be charged.

-If you have other legal disputes with your employer,
+If you have other legal disputes with your

-representative about your unemployment claim.
+or representative about your unemployment claim.
 Although an unemployment

 compensation decision cannot be used against you in any other case, what